Swallowing after head and neck radiotherapy

 This page tells you about how to cope if you have difficulty swallowing during and after radiotherapy to your neck.
 There is information about

 Radiotherapy treatment for cancer in the head or neck area can cause swelling and soreness in the throat.
 Your throat may be very sore and you may find it difficult to swallow solid foods.
-How much difficulty you have depends on which part of your head or neck is being treated.
+The amount of difficulty you have depends on the part of your head or neck being treated.
 It also depends on the dose of your treatment.
 You can ask to see a dietician at the radiotherapy clinic if you are having problems with eating and drinking.